-Google Analytics is a web analytics platform used by all kind of businesses, across all industries.
+Google Analytics is a web analytics platform used across all industries.
 It is the backbone of the Google Marketing Platform.

-While it's not the easiest platform to setup and use, it holds precious website and audience data, that can be leveraged far beyond what most marketers are used to.
+Google Analytics is not the easiest platform to set up and use, it holds precious website and audience data that can be leveraged far beyond what most marketers are used to.

-💡 Anytrack: While the primary reason we integrated Google Analytics in AnyTrack, was to enable performance marketers to track their conversions with Google Ads.
+💡 Anytrack: The primary reason we integrated Google Analytics in AnyTrack, was to enable affiliate marketers to track their conversions in Google Ads.

 How does the AnyTrack Google Analytics integration work:

-- AnyTrack collects and creates a first party dataset composed of Google Analytics first party data, and other tracking tags (Facebook, Taboola etc..).
+- AnyTrack collects and creates a first-party dataset composed of Google Analytics' first-party data and other tracking tags (Facebook, Google Ads, etc..).

 - Demographics, interests, and aggregated conversion value.